-The bill ensures that current board members are not affected by these changes, allowing them to continue serving their terms despite the new qualifications.
-The act will take effect immediately if it receives a two-thirds majority vote in both houses; otherwise, it will take effect on September 1, 2025.
+The legislation ensures that current board members are not affected by these changes, allowing them to continue serving their terms even if they do not meet the new qualifications.
+The act will take effect immediately if it receives a two-thirds majority vote in both houses; otherwise, it will become effective on September 1, 2025.

 Statutes affected: Introduced: Insurance Code 2054.052 (Insurance Code 2054)